Skip to main content

 • Watermelon rind and apple extracts provide antioxidant hydration — more than just HA-based plumping

-• Gel texture is featherlight — one of the few hydrating serums that oily skin types genuinely enjoy using
+• Gel texture is featherlight — one of the few hydrating serums that oily skin types actually enjoy using

 Where It Underdelivers